Adam Hamilton (musician): With Joe 90 and The Brian Jonestown Massacre

 After leaving Joe 90, Hamilton rejoined his former Joey C. Jones and Gloryhounds bandmate Craig Bradford for a one-off project entitled Needle Park.
-The resulting album, C'Mon Get Real, was released by Fastlane Records in 2002, and featured guest appearances from Donnie Vie of Enuff Z'nuff and Yogi Lonich of Buck Cherry.
+The resulting album, C'Mon Get Real, was released by Fastlane Records in 2002, and featured guest appearances from Donnie Vie of Enuff Z'nuff and Yogi Lonich of Buckcherry.

 With L.A.
 Guns

 Hamilton joined L.A.
 Guns in December 2001 as the band's bass player.
 He was recommended by their departing bass player Muddy Stardust, who had played on L.A.
 Guns' Man In the Moon album earlier that year.
 Hamilton toured with the band for the second half of the Man In the Moon tour in early 2002.

 Hamilton performed bass and keyboards on the L.A.
 Guns album Waking the Dead (2002), and co-wrote many of the songs on the album.
 He toured with L.A.
 Guns throughout 2002 and 2003 in support of Waking the Dead.
 In September 2002, Hamilton filled in as drummer for Dokken when the band's drummer Mick Brown had an altercation with the rest of the band and left the tour suddenly; L.A.
 Guns were on tour with Dokken at the time.
 An L.A.
-Guns live show recorded at Pennington's Nightclub in Bradford, UK on April 8, 2003 would later be released on CD and DVD under the name Hellraiser's Ball: Caught in the Act.
+Guns live show recorded at Pennington's Nightclub in Bradford, UK on April 8, 2003, would later be released on CD and DVD under the name Hellraiser's Ball: Caught in the Act.

 Waking the Dead was to be the final L.A.
 Guns album to feature founder and namesake member Tracii Guns, who would leave the band to form Brides of Destruction with Nikki Sixx of Mötley Crüe.
 Adam played guitar and drums in the infancy stage of Brides of Destruction with Tracii and Sixx when the band was going by the name Cockstar, but chose to leave the new project and stay with L.A.
 Guns.
 Hamilton recommended hairdresser London LeGrand as the Brides of Destruction's lead singer; Sixx and Guns were fascinated with London's rockstar look and hired him for the position.